PS C:\Users\user> rclone about cloud-chunker:

 UPDATE:

-is a marketing gigabyte that equals to 1000 MB
+GB is a marketing gigabyte that equals to 1000 MB?

 hmm, it seemed to me that Ubuntu has honest GB representation as GiB as Windows/Android/iOS